Eureka was originally populated by the Wiyot people, a Native American tribe that has lived in the Humboldt Bay region for thousands of years.

 703 8th St, Eureka, CA 95501 | (707) 445-4342

 For over half a century the Humboldt County Historical Society has been a repository for local historic materials.
-It's more than 2,000 members who have acquired a unique collection that includes hundreds of maps, over 65,000 photographs, historic business records, and criminal ledgers.
+Its more than 2,000 members have acquired a unique collection that includes hundreds of maps, over 65,000 photographs, historic business records, and criminal ledgers.

-Original documents and research materials are available to the public through their research center.
+Original documents and research materials are available to the public through the research center.

 240 E Street, Eureka, California 95501 | (707) 443-1947